 Focused instruction prepares students for learning by focusing them on the content, strategies, or skills being taught.
-For the teacher, this phase involves three important instructional moves, each of which can be coordinated with platform use.
+For the teacher, this phase involves three important instructional moves, each of which can be coordinated with the use of the Digital Language Course.